 Step 1: Web Service Client

 This article walks you through the creation of a web services client from a URL pointer.
 We are going to use a location service WSDL to create the client in eclipse Juno.
 I will use a free web service that returns a stock quote for a given stock code.
-There are a range of free web services that can be used for this demo on the WebservicesX.NET web site.
+There is a range of free web services that can be used for this demo on the WebservicesX.NET web site.

 To start we create a Dynamic Web Project in eclipse.
 I want to extend this project later by adding a servlet and HTML5 with AJAX to show the stock quote so I start with a project that is based on a typical web project.

-1. First we create the project.
+1. First, we create the project.
 Go to new and select Dynamic Web Project and enter the name of the project.
 I will call this project WebServicesDemo.
-Click finish to create the project.
+Click Finish to create the project.

 3. A package called NET.webserviceX.www will be created in the Java Resources directory.
 These classes are responsible for calling the web service and processing the response.